Bike Accident Guidance From Our Dedicated Personal Injury Attorneys

 A cracked frame, twisted or broken fork, brake failure or other unusual outcome involving your bicycle may justify legal action against the manufacturer.
 Our respected San Francisco firm has extensive experience analyzing possible bike manufacturing and design defects, and we have succeeded with a wide range of products liability claims.

-There are no up-front fees when you turn to our lawyers for a case evaluation.
+There are no up-front fees when you turn to our bicycle accident lawyers for a case evaluation.
 We focus on serious injury and wrongful death claims and will be honest with you if we cannot take your case.
 If we are able to represent you, we charge attorney fees only if and when you receive compensation via settlement or a verdict at trial.